RudeZwloki7/terraform-provider-rockitcloud/website/docs/d/backup_selection.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `name` - The selection name.
-* `resources` - The list of Amazon Resource Names (ARNs) resources included into the backup plan.
+* `resources` - The list of Amazon Resource Names (ARNs) of the resources included into the backup plan.

 ->  **Unsupported attributes**
 These attributes are currently unsupported:

-* `iam_role_arn` - The Amazon Resource Name (ARN) of the role used for authentication when the resource is backed up (not implemented, added to ensure compatibility with AWS).
+* `iam_role_arn` - The Amazon Resource Name (ARN) of the role used for authentication when the resource is backed up.
 Always `""`.